SherineAwad/multiomicsGRN/README.md

 2025-10-16 10:44:42,328 cisTarget    INFO     Running cisTarget for Topics_otsu_Topic11 which has 12510 regions
 2025-10-16 10:44:44,745 cisTarget    INFO     Getting cistromes for DARs_cell_type_MG
-2025-10-16 10:45:04,862 cisTarget    INFO     Reading cisTarget database /nfs/turbo/umms-thahoang/sherine/miniconda/envs/myScenicP/lib/python3.11/site-packages/joblib/externals/loky/process_executor.py:752: UserWarning: A worker stopped while some jobs were given to the executor.
-This can be caused by a too short worker timeout or by a memory leak. warnings.warn(
+2025-10-16 10:45:04,862 cisTarget    INFO     Reading cisTarget database

 ```
 ---